 Free pet food is available in Delaware.
 The new no-kill shelter, Safe Haven (in Sussex county), gives pet food through Meals on Wheels, or at their drop-off locations.
 Call Diane at 302-947-2959. (posted 3/2012)

-Not sure if this is currently operating: Ariel’s Angels is a pet food pantry located in Delaware County but serving the Philadelphia region.
-In the past, Lisa would try to help.
-267-581-4955 or email@example.com.
+Not sure if Ariels’ Angels pet food pantry is currently operating.
+Check at: 267-581-4955 or email@example.com.
 Also call or write if you have pet food to donate.

 A December 2010 Philadelphia Inquirer article shares information about more pet food banks in the region: http://www.philly.com/philly/living/pets/20101225_Pet-food_banks_filling_the_need_to_help_furry_friends.html

 2011 – PETCO has begun a pet food collection program, part of their ‘We Are Family’ initiative.
 Each PETCO store is working with a local animal welfare group , or a human food bank with a pet food component, to distribute collected food to pet owners in need.
 If you could use some assistance with food for your pet, ask your local PETCO which group they are working with and how to contact them.
 PETCO reports that 110 tons of pet food and litter have been donated since the program began in March 2010. http://content.usatoday.com/communities/pawprintpost/post/2010/11/pet-food-banks-to-get-big-boost-from-new-petco-drive/1